 The Foster Grandparents Program is a national volunteer service program, funded by the Corporation for National Service, that links older Americans with children in need.
 The program gives the young and old the chance to grow together by supporting one another.
-Regional Medical Center at Memphis has a Memorandum of Understanding with Porter-Leath (PL) for the service of Foster Grandparents and supervision through their Program Coordinator, who also selects each Forster Grandparent.
+Regional Medical Center has a Memorandum of Understanding with Porter-Leath (PL) for the service of Foster Grandparents and supervision through their Program Coordinator, who also selects each Forster Grandparent.
 A designated Newborn Center nurse manager is responsible for day-to-day supervision of the Foster Grandparents.

 The Foster Grandparents provide one-on-one support to premature infants and newborns.
 Some of the roles of the Foster Grandparents are to feed infants; stimulate children by rocking, singing, holding and hugging; assist nurses and staff with each child; and volunteer under the direction of the designated nurse manager.
 The Foster Grandparents also help parents adjust to caring for their baby.